National Breast Cancer Coalition

-The National Breast Cancer Coalition (NBCC) is a grassroots advocacy organization that combines the power of advocacy, education, policy, and research to unite around the goal of ending breast cancer.
+Breast Cancer Coalition (NBCC) is a grassroots advocacy organization that combines the power of advocacy, education, policy, and research to unite around the goal of ending breast cancer.

-It was founded in 1991 by a group of breast cancer survivors including President Fran Visco.
-Coalition members include breast cancer support, information and service groups, as well as the women's health and provider organizations.
+It was founded in 1991 by a group of breast cancer survivors, including President Fran Visco.
+Coalition members include breast cancer support, information, and service groups, as well as the women's health and provider organizations.

 Philosophy

-Founded in 1991, the National Breast Cancer Coalition (NBCC) is a collaboration of activists, survivors, researchers, policy-makers, grassroots groups and national organizations that have come together as disruptive innovators for social change.
+Founded in 1991, the National Breast Cancer Coalition (NBCC) is a collaboration of activists, survivors, researchers, policy-makers, grassroots groups, and national organizations that have come together as disruptive innovators for social change.

-They link hundreds of organizations and tens of thousands of individuals from across the country into a dynamic, diverse coalition that gives breast cancer a meaningful voice in Washington, D.C., and state capitals; in laboratories and health care institutions; and in local communities everywhere.
+They link hundreds of organizations and tens of thousands of individuals from across the country into a diverse coalition to gain attention for breast cancer in Washington, D.C., and state capitals as well as laboratories, health care institutions, and local communities.

-Organizational Goals
+Organizational goals

 NBCC is guided by three primary goals: